nogibjj/Project-3-WM/README.md

 ## Try it yourself!

 Be bold, duplicate this repo, try these code yourself!

+I use Python Fire to make all functions accessible in the command line interface!
+Simply type `python filename.py command line`; for example: `python spotify_quest.py top_10_songs`

 Here's some preliminary questions that I made to start the engine:

 1. I love to dance!!
 I need to know the top and bottom 10 songs in the chart and their danceability score!